Financial education videos

 Introducing pioneering New Zealand economist Bill Phillips' amazing hydro-mechanical economic computer.

-Head of Prudential Supervision, Toby Fiennes, explains how regulation helps to promote a sound and efficient financial system, and why everyone has a role to play.
+Head of Department Financial System Policy and Analysis, Toby Fiennes, explains how regulation helps to promote a sound and efficient financial system, and why everyone has a role to play.

 Deputy Governor, Geoff Bascand, explains our approach to communication, and the importance of transparency and credibility.